Selling Your Dubai Property: Agent Guide for the 2025 Market

 - RERA Certification: Ensure any agent you consider is licensed by RERA.
 This is a mandatory requirement in Dubai and guarantees the agent adheres to professional and ethical standards.

 - Proven Track Record: Ask for a history of their sales, particularly for properties similar to yours in the same community.
-Testimonials and online reviews can provide insight into their success and client satisfaction.
+Testimonials and online reviews can provide insight into their success and client satisfaction when selling property Dubai.

-- Local Market Expertise: The agent must have a deep, hands-on understanding of your specific neighbourhood, including recent sales data, current trends, and future developments.
+- Local Market Expertise: The agent must have a deep, hands-on understanding of your specific neighbourhood, including recent sales data, current trends, and future developments, especially relevant for 2025.

-- Strong Negotiation Skills: A skilled negotiator can make a significant difference to your final sale price.
+- Strong Negotiation Skills: A skilled negotiator employing advanced real estate negotiation skills can make a significant difference to your final sale price.
 They should be able to handle offers and counter-offers professionally to achieve the most favourable outcome for you.

 - Clear Communication: A good agent keeps you informed at every stage of the process.
 They should be responsive, available to answer questions, and able to explain complex market concepts clearly.